 So that’s why I recommend at least opening a checking account there, so you have the card on hand for trips.
-But if you like to handle your banking all in one place, they have a good savings account rate too, at 1% APY.
-Neither the 360 Checking or 360 Savings account has monthly maintenance fees.
+But if you like to handle your banking all in one place, they have a good savings account rate too, at 3.40% APY on any balance.
+Neither the 360 Checking nor 360 Savings account has monthly maintenance fees.

 Ally Bank High-Interest Savings Account Review

 Ally Bank is another at the top of the list for best online bank accounts, with a beautiful interface and extremely competitive savings interest rates (3.40% APY on all balance tiers at the time of writing).

 It also has no monthly fees.
 I don’t mind having a dozen different accounts, so I use them for any “overflow” savings that’s not in other accounts.

 Part of the way Ally is able to give users such high-interest rates is by not offering sign-up bonuses, but it’s a great bank to store cash when you’re saving and watch it grow without risking it in the market.
 Sign up for a high-yield savings account here.

 With the CIT Savings Builder account, the rate you earn depends on what “savings tier” you’re in.
 It can help motivate you to earn a higher APY as you build your savings.